MicrosoftDocs/office-developer-msproject-xml-docs/project-xml-data-interchange/resource-elements-and-xml-structure.md

 > [!NOTE]
-> Detailed information about the structure of the TimephasedData element is shown in <A href="https://msdn.microsoft.com/en-us/library/317823-7111-4dfd-ae38-50a06c6cb70f(v=office.12)">TimephasedDataType Elements and XML Structure</A> in this schema reference.
+> Detailed information about the structure of the TimephasedData element is shown in [TimephasedDataType Elements and XML Structure](/office-project/xml-data-interchange/timephaseddatatype-elements-and-xml-structure?view=project-client-2016) in this schema reference.

 \<[Resources](resources-element.md)\>